What is Brand Architecture?

 - Reach – An increased ability to reach a broader target audience

-- Less Risk – Holding companies owing a large collection of successful brands can breathe easier knowing that if one sub brand faces turmoil.
-They will a: most likely not be adversely affected. b: have other successful brands to fall back on.
+- Less Risk – Holding companies owing a large collection of successful brands can breathe easier knowing that if one sub-brand faces turmoil, they will most likely not be adversely affected and could potentially have other successful brands to fall back on.

 - Armor – As mentioned previously, if a brand receives bad press.
 The parent company is less likely to be tarnished.

 Managing one brand is difficult enough, let alone managing hundreds.
 There are many considerations one must be prepared to consider before using this format.

 - Too much to handle – managing multiple marketing strategies for multiple brands will certainly drain time, money, and resources.